Texas Advocacy Project, Inc.

 What is the organization aiming to accomplish?

 Access to legal services is statistically proven to be the only social service that decreases family violence in the long-term.
-In particular, the Journal of the American Medical Association found that helping a victim of domestic violence get a protective order makes it 80% less likely that she will be abused again than a woman without similar legal protection.
+In particular, the Journal of the American Medical Association found that helping a victim of domestic violence get a protective order makes it up to 80% less likely that she will be abused again than a woman without similar legal protection.

 What are the organization's key strategies for making this happen?